garysheng/faithwalk-os/why-i-follow-christ.md

 Studies suggest NDEs occur in roughly [4% of the population](https://www.destinyimage.com/blog/john-burke-the-most-intriguing-near-death-experience-i-ever-heard) who have been clinically dead and resuscitated.

 ## IV.
-Christianity's Unique Claims
+What Sets Christ Apart
-*How Christianity stands apart from all other religious systems.*
+*How following Christ stands apart from all other religious systems.*

-As I investigated various world religions during my journey, I needed to understand what made Christianity distinctive.
+As I investigated various world religions during my journey, I needed to understand what made following Christ distinctive.
 The differences weren't just theological—they were fundamental to the nature of God and humanity's relationship with Him.

-### What Sets Christianity Apart
+### What Sets Following Christ Apart
-*Why Christianity's core message is unlike any other religion.*
+*Why the Bible's core message is unlike any other religion.*

-Several factors distinguish Christianity from other world religions:
+Several factors distinguish following Christ from other world religions:
 - The concept of grace rather than works-based salvation
 - God taking the initiative to reach humanity rather than humans earning divine favor
 - The historical specificity of Jesus' life, death, and resurrection
-- The [rapid, peaceful spread](https://reasons.org/explore/blogs/reflections/ten-reasons-for-the-rapid-spread-of-christianity-part-1-social-factors) of early Christianity despite persecution
+- The [rapid, peaceful spread](https://reasons.org/explore/blogs/reflections/ten-reasons-for-the-rapid-spread-of-christianity-part-1-social-factors) of the early church despite persecution

 One of the biggest intellectual obstacles I faced as a skeptic was the problem of evil.
 How could a good God allow suffering?
-Rather than avoiding this question, I found that Christianity provides the most satisfactory response.
+Rather than avoiding this question, I found that the Bible provides the most satisfactory response.

 ### The Problem of Evil
 *Why suffering doesn't disprove God—it actually points to Him.*